What is heart disease?

 Nitroglycerine, which helps widen narrowed coronary arteries and improves blood flow to the heart

 - Thrombolytic (clot-dissolving) drugs, which break up and dissolve the clot that is causing a heart attack.
 Thrombolytic drugs are most effective if given within three hours of the onset of chest pain.

 Surgical treatments vary depending on the specific type of heart disease and other factors.
 Surgical treatments may include:

 Angioplasty and stent placement to widen the artery using a balloon device.
-In most cases, a stent (hollow tube) is placed in the artery to keep it open.
+In most cases, a small stent (hollow tube) is placed in the artery to keep it open.

 Heart transplantation in selected patients